 Journal · May 8, 2026

-The Castle Wall, Live on Linux
+The Castle Wall, Linux Phase 1 Source Path

-The Castle Wall, Live on Linux
+The Castle Wall, Linux Phase 1 Source Path

 Archive note: This post predates Mantle vocabulary canonicalization on 2026-05-15.
 Terminology here may use earlier language for install-time substrate-binding concepts.
 Current canonical vocabulary lives at Mantle Phase 1.

-The Castle Wall, Live on Linux
+The Castle Wall, Linux Phase 1 Source Path

 Adaptive prompt injection now exceeds an 85 percent success rate against state-of-the-art defenses per public reporting.
 CVE-2025-53773 (CVSS 9.6) confirmed prompt-injection remote code execution in a flagship coding-agent product.
 CVE-2025-32711 (CVSS 9.3) confirmed zero-click prompt injection in a hyperscaler M365 component.
 Snyk’s ToxicSkills study found 13.4 percent of agent skills in the wild carry critical security issues, with 1,184 confirmed-malicious skills active and daily submissions ten times what they were three months earlier.